OPAL — Observe Processing and Analysis Language

 OPAL considers most verbs to be streaming operators since they transform one or more input data streams to an output data stream, and only then identify which results within the desired query time window.

 These verbs still perform many useful functions, particularly for ad hoc analysis in a Worksheet.
 But you can’t create a new dataset from those Worksheet results, as it can’t be accelerated.
-To create a new dataset from a Worksheet, ensure that all of the OPAL can be accelerated before you publish a new Event Stream.
+To create a new dataset from a Worksheet, ensure that all of the OPAL can be accelerated before you publish a new event Data stream.

 OPAL organizes verbs into several categories, based on the action they perform.
 Some verbs have more than one category.